MODM Clinical Trials Coordination

 SEMESTER 2

-Essential prerequisite: This TU cannot TU separately from TU other TU to the program.
+Prerequisite: This TU cannot TU separately from the other TU to this program.

-Terms and conditions: 41 hours of lectures + 6 hours of tutorials This TU reference hours (APP + hospital internship)
+Course details: 41 hours of lectures + 6 hours of tutorials This TU required hours (APP + hospital internship)

 Objectives

-- Provide students pursuing careers as Clinical Research Associates with the basic knowledge required to set up and monitor clinical trials in accordance with good clinical practices.
+- To provide students pursuing careers as Clinical Research Coordinators with the basic knowledge required to set up and monitor clinical trials in accordance with good clinical practice.

 - Define the different phases of clinical trials.

-- Present the role of Clinical Research Associate (CRA) and all of its responsibilities.
+- Provide an overview of the role of a Clinical Research Associate (CRA) and all of their responsibilities.

 Phase I, II, and III clinical trials